 The winter temperatures were so cold that if a POW died, his body was stored until the spring.
 When the ground thawed, the POW was buried.
 If a prisoner spit, the spit would freeze before hitting the ground.

 The second job Charles worked was as a cook in the camp kitchen.
 For those men who got this job, the job mean more food.
 To get extra food, the POWs snuck the food.
 A meal consisted of rice, beans, barley and soup.
 Since the soup tasted like straw, the POWs called it alfalfa soup.

 In May 1944, Charles was selected for transport to Japan.
-On May 24th, he was boarded onto the Nissyo Maru bound for Japan.
-During the trip the ship stopped at Takao, Formosa, on May 26th, before sailing for Moji arriving there on May 29th.
-In Japan, Charles was held as a prisoner at Kamiaka POW Camp also known as Nagoya #1-B which he arrived at later the same day.
+On May 24, he was boarded onto the Nissyo Maru bound for Japan.
+During the trip the ship stopped at Takao, Formosa, on May 26, before sailing for Moji arriving there on May 29.
+In Japan, Charles was held as a prisoner at Kamioka POW Camp also known as Nagoya #1-B which he arrived at later the same day.
 His American POW Detachment became known as the 1st American Company when a second detachment of American POWs arrived on August 3, 1944.

 On August 15, 1945, Charles and the other POWs learned of the Japanese surrender.
 This happened because the prisoners purchased a Japanese newspaper on the Black Market.
 The prisoners wanted to celebrate, but the officers feared that if they did the Japanese would retaliate.